rickoff/Rickoff/VoiceBot/SetupBotVocal.md

+To start you have to install python3 available here:https://www.python.org/downloads/

+To install the library without full voice support, you can just run the following command: python3 -m pip install -U discord.py

-For use Bot vocal discord:
+For use Bot vocal discord with a server tes3mp:

 find and replace all eventHandler.OnPlayerDisconnect = function(pid) in eventHandler.lua :